zhousarah/azure-compute-docs/articles/container-instances/NGroups/container-instances-rolling-update.md

 ## Usage

-### Triggering a rolling update
+### Triggering a Rolling Update

-Rolling update is triggered when a NGroups PUT call is made and the CG profile in the PUT call is different from the CG profile currently referenced in the NGroups.
+Rolling update is triggered when an NGroups PUT call is made and the CG profile in the PUT call is different from the CG profile currently referenced in the NGroups.

 NGroups will then automatically group instances into batches and update one batch at a time.
 The size of the batch is determined by *maxBatchPercent*.

-**Updating a batch:**
+##### Updating a Batch

  - With **in-place** update involves - Invoking a CG PUT call to ‘update’ each CG of the batch